ChrisRackauckas/ParallelDataTransfer.jl/README.md

 # Broadcast a value 3 to x on all workers
 @broadcast x=3

+# Note that @broadcast will broadcast the expression, so
+@broadcast name=val
+# Requires val to be defined on the remote process
+# To pass an object to all worker processes, use
+@passobj 1 workers() name

 # Get an object from named x from Main module on process 2.
 Name it y
 y = @getfrom 2 x
 # Or